26 Places in India That Look Like Their Foreign Travel Twins

-Anyway Today’s topic is for those people who has sweet tooth for traveling and don’t have much time/budget or whatever reason it could be for foreign tours.
-I bring in here top tourist places which are almost siblings to those of foreign destinations, they are kids of mother nature which got separated since so long but still they inherits some characteristic similarities. you will easily identify them once you see them together.
+Anyway today’s topic is for those people who has sweet tooth for traveling and don’t have much time/budget or whatever reason it could be for foreign tours.
+I bring in here top tourist places in India which are almost siblings to those of foreign destinations.
+You will easily identify them once you see them together.

 Foreign DestinationIndian Version